 Best Time to Visit the Northern Highlands

+The October to February dry season is the best time to plan a trip to the ancient rock-cut churches of Ethiopia's stunning Northern Highlands.
+However, even during the wet season, rains rarely last all day.
 If you're looking to save money, consider booking a trip in March or April, when the rains are light and prices for accommodation and tours are generally lower.
 Usually, it's best to avoid traveling in June and July, when the rains in this region are at their most extreme.

 Best Time to Trek the Simien Mountains

-Trekking here is fantastic, not only because of the scenery, gorges and streams, but also because you get a chance to look for endemic wildlife like the gelada baboon and the walia ibex.
-The best time to trek is from September to November, when it's dry, green and relatively dust free.
-October in particular can be spectacular because this is when the mountain wildflowers are in full bloom.
+The Simien Mountains are a vast mountain range whose highest peak stands at 14,872 feet, making it one of the highest mountains in Africa.
+Trekking here is fantastic, not only because of the scenery, gorges, and streams but also because you get a chance to look for endemic wildlife like the gelada baboon and the walia ibex.
+The best time to trek is from September to November, when it's dry, green, and relatively dust-free.
+October, in particular, can be spectacular because this is when the mountain wildflowers are in full bloom.

 Best Time to Visit the Omo Valley